Frequently Asked Questions

 Image already added

-We do offer programs, such as The Third Option and Greif Survivors, at no cost.
+We do offer programs, such as The Third Option, Grief Survivors, Separated & Divorced and PAL Parents of Addicted Loved Ones at no cost.
 Other programs are offered at a discounted rate and sponsored partially by The Good News Foundation.
 Scholarships are available for those with financial hardship.

 I am divorced.
 Can I still attend Retrouvaille with my ex-husband/ex-wife?